Lebanon's Aoun holds talks on Hariri government

-BEIRUT (Reuters) - Lebanese President Michel Aoun convened talks on Monday with political leaders over the future of Prime Minister Saad al-Hariri’s government after he postponed his shock resignation.
+BEIRUT (Reuters) - President Michel Aoun held talks on Monday with other Lebanese political leaders over the future of Prime Minister Saad al-Hariri’s government, but gave no sign whether they discussed Hariri’s demand the country steer clear of regional turmoil.

+Aoun’s office said the talks were positive and constructive but did not detail steps to address the demands Hariri made after postponing his shock resignation, notably that Lebanese stick by the state policy of staying out of regional conflicts - a reference to Iran-backed Shi‘ite group Hezbollah.

+The consultations would continue once Aoun returns on Friday from an official visit to Italy, the statement said.

 A senior Lebanese official said the consultations at the presidential palace in Baabda aimed to help Hariri’s government “get back on its feet”, after weeks of political instability triggered by Hariri’s Nov.
 4 resignation, announced in Riyadh.